deacud/Scripts_Thesis_BenWibm/README.md

 ```
 ````
 This creates the file `ds_OP500_interp_hybridPressure_(11.6222, 47.3053).nc` which contains the data of zonal and meridional wind, pressure and geopotential on the available hybrid pressure levels interpolated to defined coordinates.
-Again this is done for faster access in the Analysis afterwards (e.g. for creating profiles)
+Again this is done for faster access in the Analysis afterwards (e.g. for creating profiles).

+`read_RS.py` is used to read in the Radiosonde data.
+It can deal with the CROSSINN Radiosonde measurements as well as data retrieved from the University of Wyoming webpage.
+Is used within other scripts.

+`read_StationMeta.py` is used to read in the station meta data defined in the Stations.csv file.
+Is used within other scripts.

+`TS_read_stations.py` is used to read in station observations data from stations defined in Stations.csv.
+Is used within other scripts.

+`read_VCS_lidar.py` is used to read in WLS200s lidar data from Kolsass, Hochhaeuser and Mairbach.
+Is used within other scripts to create vertical cross section over innvalley.

+`read_lidar_vert.py` is used to read in SL88 lidar data from Kolsass.
+Is used within other scripts e.g. to create Height-time plot of observed wind speed over Kolsass.

+`read_iBox_Fluxes.py` is used to read in Flux data from iBox stations.
+Is used within other scripts to analyse surface fluxes like sensible heat flux etc.